googlyeyesultra/PokeTeam/ENVIRONMENT.md

 This sets the password for the update url (accessed at /update/???).

 #### S3_ACCESS_KEY, S3_SECRET_KEY, S3_ENDPOINT
-These are needed for storing and fetching data in a persistant fashion.
+These are needed for storing and fetching data in a persistent fashion.

 #### BUCKET
 Name of the bucket in S3.